kibook/s1kd-tools/tools/s1kd-ref/README.md

 Output to &lt;dst&gt; instead of stdout.

 -p, --no-prefix
-When using the -T option, transform textual references that do not include the standard prefixes (e.g., "DMC-", "PMC-").
+Accept references which do not include a standard prefix (e.g., "DMC-", "PMC-").

 -q, --quiet
 Quiet mode.
 Do not print errors.